By Henri Migala

 Protesters outside Santee Town Center

 June 6, 2020 (Santee) -- I received a call Saturday, June 6 advising that people protesting police brutality in the wake of the death of Mr. George Floyd were demonstrating in front of the Las Colinas Detention and Reentry Facility in Santee in vehicles.
+The vehicle protest provided protection in the COVID-19 era; others stood on a street corner, most wearing masks.

 By the time I got there, police had blocked off the entry road to the detention facility at Magnolia Ave.
 But there were still many cars in support of Black Lives Matter, with passengers holding up signs out the window, driving up and down Magnolia Ave, passed the parked police cruisers.